Raptor: Distributed Scheduling for Serverless Functions: The Scheduler -- ``Raptor''

-Each time one of the Raptor instances completes a function locally, it sends the function output to all of the other flight members before proceeding to the next function in the schedule.
-If Raptor receives a function output prior to that function completing locally, it will preempt the function from its local list schedule.
+Each time one of the distributed execution instances completes one of the functions in the manifest, it will broadcast a notification containing the function output to all of the other members in the flight before proceeding to the next function in the sequence.
+If an executor receives a function output prior to the next function in the sequence completing locally, it will stop the function from further execution.
 If the function is not yet in a started state, it will not be scheduled to start in the future.
-If the function has already started, then a SIGTERM, followed by a delay, followed by a SIGKILL will be sent to the subprocess group assigned to the user function to stop all processes associated with the function from running.
-This gives user code a window of opportunity to clean up any filesystem resources and exit gracefully before being forcefully removed from the process table.
-If a user function has already completed by the time a function output arrives on the network, then two parallel nodes have completed a function simultaneously and Raptor updates its local schedule state with data from the first event that does not contain an error.
-If no errors have occured, then Raptor simply discards the event.
+If the function has already started, then job control signals will be sent to the subprocess group associated with it to gracefully reclaim all of the the system resources that it has been assigned.
+If the function has already completed by the time a function output arrives on the network, then two parallel executors have completed a function simultaneously and the local executor will update its state with data from the first event that does not contain an error, if no errors have occurred then it simply discards the event.